thomasdondorf/puppeteer-cluster/README.md

   await cluster.close();
 })();
 ```

+#### event: 'error'
+- <[Error]>
+- <[string]|[Object]>

+Emitted when the task ends in an error for some reason.
+Reasons might be a network error, your code throwing an error, timeout hit, etc. The first argument will the error itself.
+The second argument is the URL or data of the job (as given to [Cluster.queue]).
+If retryLimit is set to a value greater than `0`, the cluster will automatically requeue the job and retry it again later.

+TODO example

 #### Cluster.launch(options)
 - `options` <[Object]> Set of configurable options for the cluster.
 Can have the following fields: